CalPlug/Espressif_ESP32-Scale/README.md

-# Espressif ESP32 Scale example using the HX711
+# HX711 Weight Scale Examples with Espressif ESP32, Arduino, and Bluetooth Low Energy Interfacing

+Project Team:

-Examples Compiled by Michael Klopfer, PhD
+Team Manager: Michael Klopfer, PhD

 University of California, Irvine (Calit2)

 (C) 2017  Copyright of the Regents of California and released into the public domain.
 Code subcomponents are used with fair use and are copyright of their individual authors.

-This provides example ESP32 code for interfacing the HX711 and provides an example application as a scale.